Causal discovery under a confounder blanket: Discussion

 \section{Discussion}

 We have proposed a novel method for learning ancestral relationships in downstream subgraphs based on the confounder blanket principle, which advises against combinatorial search for conditioning sets in cases where scale-free sparsity cannot be safely assumed.
-Our CBL algorithm is provably sound and complete with respect to a lazy oracle.
+Our CBL algorithm is provably sound and lazy oracle-complete.
 Our sample version controls errors of commission with high probability and compares favorably to constraint- and score-based alternatives in a range of trials.
 In addition to accurately learning ancestral relationships, CBL identifies valid adjustment sets for causal effect estimation.

+Completeness in causal discovery has traditionally been defined with respect to a classical independence oracle.
+In the context of statistical inference, this idealization serves a clear purpose, since there exists no uniformly valid test of conditional independence \citep{robins_consistency, shah2020}.
+Yet if our goal is simply to avoid the messiness of probabilistic reasoning in finite samples, then such oracles may overshoot the mark, for not only are they \textit{omniscient} about conditional independence relations---they are also \textit{omnipotent} with respect to computational complexity, able to scan through arbitrary subsets at no cost.
+We believe there are theoretical and practical advantages to decoupling these superpowers.
+Our lazy oracle is one example of how this may look, but others are also worth exploring.

 We note several limitations of our method.
 First, CBL will struggle in the presence of weak edges.
 For instance, if the true graph is $\bm{Z} \rightarrow X \rightarrow Y$ and $I(X;Y) \gg I(X;\bm{Z})$, then conditioning on $Y$ in finite samples could deactivate some path(s) from $\bm{Z}$ to $X$, leading to the erroneous inference $Y \rightarrow X$.
 We observe that weak edges pose problems for all causal discovery procedures.
 Indeed, one motivation for taking an inclusive approach to background variables is the hope that a sufficiently large confounder blanket should include at least some strong edges that can be exploited to learn structural information about $\mathcal{G}_X$.